alianheart/stock_valuation_analysis/README.md

-this project includes the python code which will scrape the stock data from www.merolagani.com website and compare the market price and its book value
+this project includes the python code which will scrape the stock data from www.merolagani.com website and compare the market price and its book value pleasse install required modules from requirement.txt and run the code as we run the python files.